The 2020 Film Release Calendar: January

 It says Lionsgate, who are VOD central, but even still… VOD movies get trailers.
 They wrapped filming a year ago, so it’s done.
 Sarah Paulson plays the mother, by the way, and it’s by the director of Searching, which I quite enjoyed.

 I know Searching was really well done, but I can’t assume this is anything more than a generic thriller.
-So 2.5 stars and we’ll let it go to 3 if that’s what it’s gonna be.
+So 3 stars and we’ll see what it’s gonna be.

 Though based on what I’m seeing, I’d be really surprised if this even comes out when it says it’s gonna.
 How can you put a movie out without any advertisements whatsoever three weeks out?